pglen/pyvserv/README.md

 the 'pip pyvserv' as root, and adjust the service file accordingly.
 If you want to use pyvserv with  particular data directory, use the -r option.

+ On Cebian the system needs the --break-system-packages on pip. (unless one creates a venv for it)

+    pip install pyvserv --break-system-packages

+Also the scripts are installed in ~/.local/bin, so add the following line to the end of ~/.bashrc:

+    PATH=$PATH:~/.local/bin

 #### Quick map:

     Server.     subdir: pyvserver       -- Server has most all the commands done